This post may contain affiliate links. Please read our disclosure policy.

 top view chicken lo mien in an orange skillet

-• Chicken: Boneless skinless chicken breasts are perfect in this recipe as they are a blank canvas that takes on other flavors really well.
-You can substitute boneless skinless chicken thighs, flank steak, shrimp, or diced turkey breasts if desired.
+• Chicken: You can substitute boneless skinless chicken thighs, flank steak, shrimp, or diced turkey breasts if you like.

-• Spinach: I love throwing healthy greens in where I can, and fresh spinach boosts both the color and nutrition in this recipe.
+• Spinach: Fresh works great.
+Frozen will work.
 You could substitute kale if you have that on hand (stems and veins removed).

 • Ginger: A little more heat and taste, ginger is so good in this lo mein sauce!